Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

 \section{Near-Optimality of Linear Contracts}

-In this section we establish our main results: approximation guarantees for arguably the simplest non-trivial class of contracts, namely linear contracts.
-We first identify a crucial condition, the small-tail assumption, which separates the knife-edge case of point-mass- like settings, from typical settings with sufficient uncertainty.
-In the former case, linear contracts can perform arbitrarily badly with respect to the benchmark of optimal revenue, a.k.a.~\emph{second-best} \citep[c.f.,][]{dutting2020simple}, while in the latter case they achieve a constant approximation with respect to the stronger benchmark of optimal welfare, a.k.a.~\emph{first-best}.
+In this section, we establish our main results: approximation guarantees for arguably the simplest non-trivial class of contracts, namely linear contracts.
+We first identify a crucial condition, the thin-tail parameterization, which smoothly separates the knife-edge case of point-mass like settings, from typical settings with sufficient uncertainty on the agent's ability.
+In the former case, linear contracts can perform arbitrarily badly with respect to the optimal revenue \citep[c.f.,][]{dutting2020simple}, while in the latter case they can achieve a constant approximation.
+Let